 The Australian Ethical Charter states that “Australian Ethical shall avoid any investment which is considered to unnecessarily: create, encourage or perpetuate militarism or engage in the manufacture of armaments.”[iii].
 The website goes on to explain that “At Australian Ethical, we won’t invest in nuclear or other weapons”[iv].

 Australian Ethical doesn’t invest in any nuclear associated companies and applies a 0% revenue threshold for companies for manufacture of weapons, uranium mining and nuclear power generation.
 Australian Ethical applies the policy to all assets it manages, including third party funds.
 Australian Ethical applies the policy to all types of investments.
 It does not make use of external asset managers.[v]

-Australian Ethical does not make use of an exclusion list, instead it publishes its inclusion list based on research conducted by an internal ethics team and MSCI ESG research database and CAER company reports.[vi]
+Australian Ethical does not make use of an exclusion list, instead it publishes its inclusion list.[vi]

 [v] Australian Ethical written response to PAX, 14 June 2016.